+Observation 4: With UCI based dynamic resource adjustment, the BSR delay can be reduced, thus improving the capacity.

 Based on the above analysis, the following proposal can be drawn.

 Proposal 3: For Rel-18 XR WI, recommend the following CG PUSCH enhancements for UL scene/video traffic: